A diverse group of women and femme-presenting people smiling, sitting on a staircase in the sun.

-The Cultural, Lived experience and Identity Knowledge (CLIK) guide is a practical resource for services in the family violence and sexual assault sectors.
-It draws on knowledge from consultation with services, findings from the Victorian Royal Commission into Family Violence, contemporary research, and first-hand experiences implementing the iHeal Recovery Support Worker model at Drummond Street Services.
-The guide has four sections:
+The guide integrated data from a number of sources including consultation with services, findings from the Victorian Royal Commission into Family Violence, contemporary research, and Drummond Street’s first-hand experiences implementing the iHeal Recovery Support Worker model.

 1. Background: Why a lived experience workforce is important for the sector and how it is situated within intersectional practice.